devspace-sh/devspace/docs/pages/cli/deployment/components/add-remove-components.md

 devspace add deployment database --component=mysql
 ```

-DevSpace CLI will ask a couple of questions before adding the component.
+DevSpace will ask a couple of questions before adding the component.
 ```bash
 ?
 Please specify the mysql version you want to use 5.7 ?
 Please specify the mysql root password my-password-123